-- 1. The student must initiate the accommodations process by contacting the Learning Services Director, self-identifying as a student with a disability, and requesting accommodations. - At the time accommodations are requested, the student must submit current documentation verifying eligibility for disability services.
-Documentation submitted by the student must include the following components: - Identification of the nature and severity of the disability - Description of diagnostic criteria and/or diagnostic tests used to determine disability - Specific information regarding the manner in which the disability affects the individual - Description of the current course of treatment, if any, including medications and side effects - Prognosis of the disability, including durations or expected duration of the impairment, and permanent or long-term impact - Suggestions regarding possible accommodations - Names, titles, professional credentials, license number, addresses, phone number of evaluators, dates of testing, and diagnostic reports. - 3.
-Documentation will be reviewed by the Learning Services Director.
+- The student must initiate the accommodations process by contacting Disability Services, self-identifying as a student with a disability, and requesting accommodations. - At the time accommodations are requested, the student must submit current documentation verifying eligibility for disability services.
+Documentation submitted by the student must include the following components: - Identification of the nature and severity of the disability - Description of diagnostic criteria and/or diagnostic tests used to determine disability - Specific information regarding the manner in which the disability affects the individual - Description of the current course of treatment, if any, including medications and side effects - Prognosis of the disability, including durations or expected duration of the impairment, and permanent or long-term impact - Suggestions regarding possible accommodations - Names, titles, professional credentials, license number, addresses, phone number of evaluators, dates of testing, and diagnostic reports. - Documentation will be reviewed by the Disability Services Office.
 The student and Director will discuss the documentation and determine possible reasonable accommodations.
-Full consideration will be given to accommodations requested by the student, but the final decision regarding accommodations used will be made by the Learning Services Director. - The Accommodations Plan will be completed and pertinent instructors will be notified by the Learning Services Director regarding accommodations to be provided in their classes. - 5.
-Accommodations Plans will be reviewed at the beginning of each semester and adjusted as needed.
+Full consideration will be given to accommodations requested by the student, but the final decision regarding accommodations used will be made by the Director. - The Accommodations Plan will be completed, and pertinent instructors will be notified by the Director regarding accommodations to be provided in their classes. - Accommodations Plans will be reviewed at the beginning of each semester and adjusted as needed.

-Students with disabilities are encouraged to contact the Learning Services Director, Sarah Plahn, Room 211 in the Learning Enrichment Center, as early in the semester as possible to develop and/or adjust their Accommodations Plan.
-Sarah can be contacted via email at sarah.plahn@ntcmn.edu or via phone at 218-333-6650.
+Students with disabilities are encouraged to contact the Director of Disability Services located in Room 205 on the NTC campus as early in the semester as possible to develop and/or adjust their Accommodations Plan.
+The Advising and Accommodations Coordinator, Zak Johnson, can be contacted via email at Zachary.Johnson@bemidjistate.edu or via phone at 218-333-6656.